evaliu2002/PetMyDog/Weekly Reports/ReportTwo.md

     need to look at how we can use Compute Engine for the back-end, and also look at how to set up our database.

     - I will research more about Compute Engine and the database that we will use, and learn more about how to set up the database.

+###### Steve Ma
+    - Goals from last week: I will continue to work with my teammates on the database design and request/response format.
+    My main priority right now is to understand the information needed for the main features so we can design a database schema that would scale well for the applciation.
+We would also need to discuss the request and response format, so front-end and back-end developers can work asynchronously without being blocked.

+    - Worked with front-end developers to finalize the list of APIs required.
+    - Lead the discussion on how user locations can be updated.
+    - Discussed possible database designs and how to have our database work with ElasticSearch.
+    - Setup Spark framework and Maven.
+    - Assisted other developers to setup Git.

+    - I will work with others to finalize DB design on Thursday and setup GCE, Google Cloud SQL, and ElasticSearch.